Thu 07 Nov Doors 7.30pm

-Worry Dolls are a tenacious female duo born out of the joint talents of Zoe Nicol and Rosie Jones.
+Worry Dolls are a compelling duo born out of the joint talents of multi-instrumentalists Zoe Nicol and Rosie Jones.

-When they met in Liverpool at just 18, both on their chosen path of becoming solo singer songwriters, and both falling under the spell of ‘O Brother, Where Art Thou?’.
-Rosie joined Zoe’s band as a mandolin player and backing vocalist and their great chemistry and love of harmony led to them starting a contemporary bluegrass band playing Nickel Creek, Alison Krauss & Gillian Welch songs together.
+Serendipity brought them together at an open mic night when they were 18, both studying music in Liverpool.
+Both redheads with guitars, on their chosen path of becoming solo singer songwriters, and both falling under the spell of ‘O Brother, Where Art Thou?’.
 Paired by their teachers for an opportunity to have their songwriting critiqued by Paul McCartney, they were inspired to start co-writing, and could now be described as an almost telepathically linked songwriting force.

 They set off from University together, making music as Worry Dolls.
 It was a new sound, blending the tender urgency of Zoe’s Irish-influenced voice with the fiery integrity of Rosie’s vocals and rhythmic guitar.
 Zoe transferred her fingerpicking skills to ukulele, followed by Earl Scruggs-style banjo, motivated by players like Emily Robison (Dixie Chicks).
 These days playing piano has been added to the live performances and Worry Dolls frequently perform with a band.
 They have also started touring in Europe spreading the special blend of UK Americana folk rock.